nomilous/in./README.md

 var scopeVar = 'unaccessable in expander';
 $$in(function(arg, // in. {{scopeVar}}
                                //
-                              // var out of scope
+                              // var ?ut of scope
 ```

 __This does.__